viperleed/viperleed/doc/content/sections/structure_search.rst

 During the structure search, the optimization algorithm (see Ref. :cite:p:`kottckeNewApproachAutomated1997`) samples surface structures in the configuration-space defined in :ref:`DISPLACEMENTS<displacements>`.
-Diffraction intensities and a corresponding R-factor are calculated for these structures based on combinations of the pre-computed delta-amplitudes.
+Diffraction intensities and a corresponding |R factor| are calculated for these structures based on combinations of the pre-computed delta-amplitudes.
-The optimization tries to find the combination of parameters yielding the lowest possible R factor.
+The optimization tries to find the combination of parameters yielding the lowest possible |R factor|.

 The behavior of the structure optimization algorithm is affected by multiple parameters (see :ref:`search behaviour<search_settings>`).
 For details on the